 We already mentioned Ireland’s most famous castle, Blarney Castle, but there are so many castles to explore and photograph.
 Most of the castles in Ireland are worth seeing, so you really can’t go wrong.

-If you’re doing a road trip around Ireland, which we HIGHLY recommend, you find most castles listed on the road maps.
+If you’re doing a road trip around Ireland, which we HIGHLY recommend, you will find most castles listed on road maps.
 There are literally hundreds to choose from, but the big ones are the Rock of Cashel, Ashford Castle, Bunratty Castle, King John’s Castle, Kilkenny Castle, Cahir Castle (above) and Dunguaire Castle.

 King John’s Castle is a 13th-century castle located on King’s Island in Limerick.